 - 1. Which of the following is a type of nontraditional engagement? - a.
 A compilation of financial statements. - b.
 An audit of financial statements. - c.
 An audit of a specified element. - d.
 A review of financial statements. - 2.
 Which of the following is not an advantage of performing a nontraditional engagement? - a.
 Practitioners who perform nontraditional engagements have added flexibility in meeting the needs of their clients. - b.
 Nontraditional engagements often provide opportunities for practitioners to establish relationships with potential new clients. - c.
 One advantage of nontraditional engagements is their potential profitability. - d.
 Practitioners generally are as familiar with nontraditional engagements as they are with traditional engagements. - 3.
 Which of the following best describes an agreed-upon procedures engagement? - a.
 In an agreed-upon procedures engagement, the practitioner provides an opinion relating to the subject matter or assertion about the subject matter. - b.
 In an agreed-upon procedures engagement, the practitioner performs only those procedures that have been agreed to with the user and reports findings. - c.
 An agreed-upon procedures engagement often is not responsive to a user's needs since the practitioner must perform procedures specified by standards. - 4.
-When engaged to report on a schedule of sales for purposes of determining percentage rent, a practitioner can provide all but which of the following services? - a.
+When engaged to report on a schedule of sales to a landlord for purposes of determining percentage rent in connection with a lease agreement, a practitioner can provide all but which of the following services? - a.
 An audit in accordance with SAS No. 62 (AU 623), Special Reports. - b.
 A compilation in accordance with SSARS No. 13 (AR 110), Compilation of Specified Elements, Accounts, or Items of a Financial Statement. - c.
-A review in accordance with SSARS No. 1 (AR 100), Compilation and Review of Financial Statements. - 5.
-Which of the following types of nontraditional engagements provide internal audit services? - a.
-Consulting. - b.
-Attestation. - c.
-Internal control. - d.
-Compliance.
+A review in accordance with SSARS No. 19, Compilation and Review of Financial Statements. - 5.
+Wilson Enterprises is completing a sale of its business to a competitor, Beacham, Inc. The president of Beacham has hired Kara, an auditor with Brown & Briddle to confirm the recent year-end financial statements of Wilson Enterprises.
+What type of nontraditional engagement has Kara been hired to complete? - a.
+An engagement to confirm the pro forma information of Wilson Enterprises. - b.
+An acquisition assistance engagement for Beacham. - c.
+A risk assessment engagement for Beacham. - d.
+An engagement to audit the contract between the two parties.